 This section provides additional required patches, or supplements inaccurate or superseded patch information in the installation guide.
-Information for obtaining these patches is in the installation guide.

-Oracle is a registered trademark, and Oracle7, Oracle8i, Oracle9i, OracleMetaLink, Oracle Names, Oracle Transparent Gateway, PL/SQL and SQLPlus are trademarks or registered trademarks of Oracle Corporation.
+Oracle is a registered trademark, and Oracle7, Oracle8i, Oracle9i, OracleMetaLink, Oracle Names, Oracle Transparent Gateway, PL/SQL and SQL\Plus are trademarks or registered trademarks of Oracle Corporation.
 Other names may be trademarks of their respective owners.